jbocciadev/PP2/README.md

 - ### __The Stats Area__

   - The "Stats" area carries out a double function.
-First, it acts as a dislay where each player's running tally of points can be clearly seen.
+First, it acts as a display where each player's running tally of points can be clearly seen.
 Second, it contains the +1, +2 and +3 points buttons that will increment the player's tally and the team's score by that many points.
   - In order to provide a better user experience, the player's number and name were implemented as input fields, allowing the user to customize the contents with information that is relevant at the moment of using the page.
   - As an additional feature, the positioning of the buttons has been done altering the normal sequence (ie, 1, 2, 3) in favour of a more functional (3, 1, 2) arrangement, thus placing the +2 button on the outer part of the table, and the +1 and +3 buttons to its left, according to the frequency they'd be used in a basketball match (+2 is expected to be the most frequently used, followed by +1 and +3 in that order).